 There is a fine piece of shell work, in which birds and other animals are represented in a curious manner; it is the work of Mons.
 Poitrieh (..) at Falcouse two leagues from Bonne, which is said to be a most beautiful performance.
 Pococke

 In 1794 French troops occupied Bonn and Cologne which were formally annexed to France in 1801.
 In 1815 at the Congress of Vienna, the states of the Archbishop-Electors of Cologne, Trier and Mainz were assigned to the Kingdom of Prussia.

 Schloss Augustusburg was badly damaged during the final phase of WWII.
 Efforts to restore it to its previous splendour had already begun by 1946.
-From 1949 to 1996 it was used as an official representative palace by the state.
-Elaborate receptions were held by the President of West Germany to greet foreign dignitaries.
+From 1949 to 1996 it was used as an official representative palace.
+Ceremonies and banquets were held by the President of West Germany to greet foreign dignitaries.

 Koblenz: (above) Ehrenbreitstein Castle on the right bank of the Rhine seen from Deutsches Eck, a headland where the Mosel river joins the Rhine; (below) Pagerie, a palace of the Archbishop-Elector of Trier at the foot of Ehrenbreitstein Castle